trackit/genai-movie-summaries/README.md

 ## Acknowledgments

-- Anthropic for the Claude Instant model.
+- Anthropic for the Claude v2 model.
 - AWS services used in this project.